da-luce/pico-servo/README.md

 This project was tested on [MG90S](https://towerpro.com.tw/product/mg90s-3/) servos and a [Pico 2 W](https://datasheets.raspberrypi.com/picow/pico-2-w-datasheet.pdf).
 It should work on all other Pico variants, and most servos.

+To use the library, simply add `servo.c` and `servo.h` to your project.

 ![MG90S servo performing a test sequence](media/servo.gif)

 ## Examples

+### Basic

-Here's a minimal example showing how to configure and control a servo using the Servo struct:
+Here's a [minimal example](./examples/basic.c) showing how to configure and control a servo using the Servo struct:

 ```c
 #include "servo.h"